iminoalt/windows-dui-docs/README.md

 # ShadowIntensity
-Sets the intensity for the shadow applied with fontstyle="Shadow"
+Sets the intensity of the shadow applied with fontstyle="Shadow"

 **Syntax:**
 ```